Blaizzy/mlx-embeddings/docs/Manpage.md

   cause from-source SourceForge, some GNU & GNOME-hosted formulae to fail to download.

+`HOMEBREW_NO_INSTALLED_DEPENDENTS_CHECK`

+: If set, do not check for broken linkage of dependents or outdated dependents after installing, upgrading or reinstalling formulae.
+This will result in fewer dependents (and their dependencies) being upgraded or reinstalled but may result in more breakage from running `brew install` *`formula`* or `brew upgrade` *`formula`*.

 `HOMEBREW_NO_INSTALL_CLEANUP`

 : If set, `brew install`, `brew upgrade` and `brew reinstall` will never